- North Dakota expanded Medicaid effective January 2014, but the legislature revisits the decision periodically.

 The state has created a helpful brochure to answer questions and provide information about Medicaid expansion.
 If you have other questions, you can contact the Department of Human Services at 855-794-7308.

-Legislation enacted to extend Medicaid expansion to 2021
+Legislation enacted to extend Medicaid expansion

 Medicaid expansion in North Dakota was scheduled to expire at the end of July 2017, based on the initial legislation that state lawmakers passed in 2013.
 But the state enacted legislation (H.B.1012) in 2017 that extended the program through July 2019, and enacted additional legislation (S.B.2012) in 2019 that extends Medicaid expansion through July 2021.
 North Dakota has reauthorized Medicaid expansion again in 2021.

 Dalrymple, whose final budget proposal included a recommendation to eliminate the sunset clause in the state’s Medicaid expansion, announced in 2015 that he would not seek reelection in 2016.
 His successor, Doug Burgum, took office in December 2016, and is also a Republican.
 Burgum does not support the ACA, but clarified in November 2016 that he would be open to the possibility of extending Medicaid expansion in North Dakota temporarily, although his hope was that a new solution would be devised at the federal level.
 In late 2017, Burgum and 19 other Republican governors wrote a letter to Congress, urging lawmakers to repeal the ACA.
 At that point, the replacement bill under consideration (the American Health Care Act, or AHCA) would have resulted in significant federal funding cuts for Medicaid expansion.